 The liver is quite magical really.
 We destroy it with drunken binges.
 Then, we get our act together and make better choices, and shazam!
 We can bring healing to our poor, tired, overworked liver.

 That being said, please keep in mind that some liver damage is irreversible.
 Many people wait until it is too late before they focus on repairing their liver.
 Long-term effects of drug and alcohol abuse, liver diseases, and untreated conditions like Hepatitis C can leave our liver in a perpetually damaged state.

-Remember, to help repair your liver from years of drinking alcohol, follow the three simple suggestions offered in this article. drink water, don’t drink alcohol, and eat a liver-friendly diet.
+Remember, to help repair your liver from years of drinking alcohol, follow the four simple suggestions offered in this article: drink water, get plenty of exercise, don’t drink alcohol, and eat a liver-friendly diet.

 Do you have experience with healing your own liver?
 What health tips can you share?